 - Pre-Writing Practice Line Printables

-As you can see, there are so many options out there that you could add to this.
-There are many more types of pencil grips or adaptive papers you could include (depending on the age of your child).
+There are many more types of pencil grips or adaptive papers you could include (depending on the age of your child or students).

-I’m also excited to share that I am part of a brand new resource coming January 23rd called The Handwriting Book.
+I'm also excited to share that I am part of a resource called The Handwriting Book.
 It was written by 8 other pediatric therapists including myself and has everything you need to know about handwriting skills.
-If you want to get details on it, just subscribe to get the printable download below and I’ll make sure you get details on The Handwriting Book when it is available.